rkapl123/RAddin/docs/README.md

 The definitions are loaded into the Rdefinition dropdown either on opening/activating a Workbook with above named areas or by pressing the small dialogBoxLauncher "refresh Rdefinitions" on the R Addin Ribbon Tab and clicking "refresh Rdefinitions":
 ![Image of screenshot2](https://raw.githubusercontent.com/rkapl123/RAddin/master/docs/screenshot2.png)

+The mentioned hyperlink to the local help file can be configured in the app config file (Raddin-AddIn<64>-packed.xll.config) with key "LocalHelp".
 When saving the Workbook the input arguments (definition with arg) defined in the currently selected Rdefinition dropdown are stored as well.
 If nothing is selected, the first Rdefinition of the dropdown is chosen.

+The error messages are logged to a diagnostic log provided by ExcelDna, which can be accessed by clicking on "show Log".
+The log level can be set in the app `system.diagnostics` section of the config file (Raddin-AddIn<64>-packed.xll.config):
+Either you set the switchValue attribute of the source element to prevent any trace messages being generated at all, or you set the initializeData attribute of the added LogDisplay listener to prevent the generated messages to be shown (below the chosen level)

 Issues: